South Island School: Digital Leadership Council

-The Digital Leadership Council (formally the Digital Literacy Council, or DLC for short) are a student group involved in organising technology-related initiatives at South Island School.
-They have worked with Year 8 InterD students, supporting them in the media literacy unit, and have supported the Laptop Induction evenings for new incoming Year 7s.
+The Digital Leadership Council (formally the Digital Literacy Council, or DLC for short) is a student group involved in organising technology-related initiatives at South Island School.
+They have worked with Year 8 students, supporting them in the media literacy unit, and have supported the School Laptop Induction evenings for new incoming Year 7s.
 They have also organised a photography club and coding a club, as well as an annual 'Internet Safety Week'.
 The Digital Leaders have also collaborated with Quarry Bay School and Bradbury School to advocate digital literacy and safety for primary students.
 The Tech Bubble, a podcast about technology, was launched in 2020.

 Sports and activities

 Extra-curricular activities at the school include debating, MUN, squash, netball, basketball, football, swimming, chess, tennis, singing, rugby, field hockey, cricket and more.
-Every student is obliged to take part in inter-house athletics, and inter-house swimming.
-As well as inter-house competitions, South Island School competes in various inter-school competitions such as basketball and football.
+Student take part in inter-house activities in year group competitions, athletics, swimming, music and dance competitions, and more.

+South Island School competes in various inter-school competitions including: basketball, badminton, sailing, golf, netball, football, rugby, table tennis, bowling, swimming, athletics, cross country, and volleyball.
 There are also musical activities culminating in a range of performances throughout the year.

 In 2019, South Island School beat Island School to win the All Hong Kong Schools Jing Ying Football Tournament.
 This was the first time that the school has won.

 The school aims to make a difference to the local and global community by organising an annual 'Making a Difference' (MaD) week, where students undertake service and action projects both within Hong Kong and overseas.
 Students also can participate in the Hong Kong Award for Young People program (HKAYP), as well as engage in various student-led events, such as Nightfest, International Evening, the Innovation Fashion Show, Diwali Night, the ICM yearly fundraiser, SIS Chef etc. Each house has a Making a Difference council, along with a whole-school MaD council that plans and implements these events.